 (audit) the cycling network - suggest considerations also include: crash records, relative risk, identified Recommend amending plan to add crash & risk statistics to the list of considerations for the review/audit.
 Identifying deficiencies is a key outcome of the network review rather than a network quality criteria.
 Cycle flows and monitoring are not network quality considerations - they should be addressed through local strategies when considering cycling priorities.
-Temporary facilities are part of standard RCA operating procedures beneath the scope of this plan Recommend amending text in draft plan to: Implement improvements to address any deficiencies identified through the above cycling network reviews Provide for cyclists in land development: point 2, should be reworded to place onus on developers to take heed of planning comments - In addition, should be no detriment to cyclists from land development - eg. from road space allocated to parking The cycling plan itself cannot directly influence developers - however it seeks good provision, accessibility and priority for cyclists in those planning documents that can influence land use development decisions Seek adequate funding - insert reference to new three year funding system Recommend amendment to text under this action area to reflect the new Regional Land Transport Programme process Noted.
-Professional development training opportunities are available and officers are encouraged to attend where appropriate - a bigger issue is the lack of resources being put into considering and addressing cycling needs · · ACC may be a partner agency for some camapigns but only the lead agency is identified in the plan
+Temporary facilities are part of standard RCA operating procedures beneath the scope of this plan Recommend amending text in draft plan to: Implement improvements to address any deficiencies identified through the above cycling network reviews Provide for cyclists in land development: point 2, should be reworded to place onus on developers to take heed of planning comments - In addition, should be no detriment to cyclists from land development - eg. from road space allocated to parking The cycling plan itself cannot directly influence developers - however it seeks good provision, accessibility and priority for cyclists in those planning documents that can influence land use development decisions Seek adequate funding - insert reference to new three year funding system Recommend amendment to text under this action area to reflect the new Regional Land Transport Programme process Supports delivery of cyclist skills training programmes - similar action needed for training regional transport and planning officers in cycle facility planning and design ACC may be a partner agency for some camapigns but only the lead agency is identified in the plan L